wmhilton-stoplight/platform-docs/governance/proposals.md

 ## About Breaking Changes

 Stoplight will flag certain changes to APIs and schemas as potentially breaking changes.
-Breaking changes typically require API consumers to modify ther implementations, so it's important to be aware of breaking changes before you approve and deliver updates to your API.
+Breaking changes typically require API consumers to modify their implementations, so it's important to be aware of breaking changes before you approve and deliver updates to your API.

 Once you understand breaking changes in your proposal, you can: